ebinjoy999/IOS-Simple-MVVM/README.md

 # MVVM  with infinite scroll list

  **MVVM implementation with infinite scroll list,** a scratch app for creating beautiful applications with MVVM design pattern.
+ Download higher resolution image and load as thumbnail in listview.

  Take a look at the [Dog API](https://dog.ceo/dog-api/) used in project.